Power Allocation Algorithms for Massive MIMO Systems with Multi-Antenna Users: Introduction

 In this paper, we study the problem of power allocation (PA) of MIMO wireless systems with users with multiple antennas and generalize the results of E.~Bj\"ornson et al. for the case of multi-antenna UEs with rank greater than one.
 We present the novel solutions to the PA problem that maximize network throughput in terms of spectral efficiency (SE) subject to either total or per-antenna power constraints.
 The original problem is not convex, but we managed to simplify it to a convex one with additional assumptions on the system model, e.g., applying a specific class of detection.
-Under some natural assumptions, we simplify the sum spectral efficiency functional and prove that the uniform power allocation provides its optimum subject to TPC.
+Under some natural assumptions, we simplify the spectral efficiency functional and prove that the uniform power allocation provides its optimum subject to TPC.
 For the case of PAPC, we equivalently reformulate the optimization problem as the Lagrange system of equations and write down the Karush--Kuhn--Tucker conditions.
 Here, algorithmic solutions of PA problem are proposed assuming realistic PAPC.

 The simulation results based on Quadriga channel simulator~\cite{Quadriga} show the effectiveness of the proposed algorithmic approach in comparison with the reference PA schemes.
 To the authors’ best knowledge, these mathematical results are new.